-On March 21, 2018, we acquired from ED Group, a 50% equity stake in MDL, the developer of the Madison Project, via our wholly-owned subsidiary Xinyuan International (HK) Property Investment Co., Limited for a total consideration of GBP29.5 million equivalent to US\$41.4 million.
+On March 21, 2018, we acquired from ED Group, a 50% equity stake in MDL, the developer of the Madison Project, via our wholly-owned subsidiary Xinyuan International (HK) Property Investment Co., Limited for a total consideration of US\$19.1 million.
 The Madison Project site extends to 0.38 hectares (or approximately 0.94 acres) and is located adjacent to Canary Wharf, one of Europe's largest commercial centers.
 Permission was granted in March 2015 to develop a 53-story building comprised of 423 residential apartments, including 319 private apartments and 104 affordable apartments, with approximately 425 square meters of community facilities.
 Construction is currently underway and completion of the project is expected to occur during for the third quarter of 2020.
-As of December 31, 2018, all of the 104 affordable apartments have been pre-sold.
-Of the remaining 319 apartments, 133 apartments have been sold, representing 41.7% of the total number of units.
+As of December 31, 2019, all of the 104 affordable apartments have been pre-sold.
+Of the remaining 319 apartments, 135 apartments have been sold, representing 42.3% of the total number of units.
 We will continue to seek for high-growth opportunities globally.

 We also plan to retain and develop commercial portions of some of our properties such as shopping malls, supermarkets or hotels and to lease and manage those properties ourselves.
-As of the date of this annual report, we have completed seven of such projects, including Xinyuan Priority Lifestyle Shopping Center with a total GFA of approximately 47,000 square meters, located in Zhengzhou city, Henan Province, Xi'an Xinyuan Metropolitan Shopping Center with a total GFA of approximately 116,000 square meters, located in Xi'an city, Shaanxi Province, Xingyang Xindo Park Shopping Center with a total GFA of approximately 15,000 square meters, located in Xingyang city, Henan Province, Changsha Xindo Park Shopping Center with a total GFA of approximately 19,000 square meters, located in Changsha city, Hunan Province, Chengdu Xindo Park Shopping Center with a total GFA of approximately 19,000 square meters, located in Chengdu city, Sichuan Province, Zhengzhou Xindo Park Shopping Center with a total GFA of approximately 24,000 square meters, located in Zhengzhou city, Henan Province, and Kunshan Xindo Park Shopping Center with a total GFA of approximately 4,000 square meters, located in Kunshan city, Jiangsu Province.
-As of the date of this annual report, we have three projects under construction in which we will retain approximately 200,000 square meters of GFA for development as commercial properties held for lease.
+As of December 31, 2019, we have completed seven of such projects, including Xinyuan Priority Lifestyle Shopping Center with a total GFA of approximately 47,000 square meters, located in Zi'an City, Shaanxi Province, Xi'an Xinyuan Metropolitan Shopping Center with a total GFA of approximately 15,000 square meters, located in Xi'an city, Shaanxi Province, Xingyang Xindo Park Shopping Center with a total GFA of approximately 15,000 square meters, located in Xingyang city, Henan Province, Changsha Xindo Park Shopping Center with a total GFA of approximately 12,000 square meters, located in Changsha city, Hunan Province, Chengdu Xindo Park Shopping Center with a total GFA of approximately 19,000 square meters, located in Chengdu city, Sichuan Province, Zhengzhou Xindo Park Shopping Center with a total GFA of approximately 4,000 square meters, located in Xingsun Province, and Target Shopping Center with a total GFA of approximately 28,090 square feet, located in New York.
+As of Decemer 29, 2019, we have four projects under construction in which we will retain approximately 203,000 square meters of GFA for development as commercial properties held for lease.